 - Simple Types – Comparing Go’s built-in data types to their Java counterparts.

-These are some of the topics planned for this series in the weeks ahead.
+These are some of the topics planned for this series down the road.
 If there are any additional subjects you would like to see included, please don’t hesitate to let me know!

 - Custom Types – Understanding structured data in Go, and how Go’s typing system differs from object orientation in Java.